malortie/Tutorials/tutorials/cpp/win32/windows-and-messages/windows-and-messages.md

   break;
 ```

----

 ###WM_PAINT

-The _WM_PAINT_ identifier is used to describe the paint event.
+The [WM_PAINT](https://msdn.microsoft.com/en-us/library/windows/desktop/dd145213%28v=vs.85%29.aspx) command is used to describe the paint event.
 This event occurs everytime a window is redrawn.
 The function [BeginPaint](https://msdn.microsoft.com/en-us/library/windows/desktop/dd183362(v=vs.85).aspx) and [EndPaint](https://msdn.microsoft.com/en-us/library/windows/desktop/dd162598(v=vs.85).aspx) are used to specify both start and end of drawing process.
 On return, all the drawing that was done will be sent to screen.

 ```c
 case WM_PAINT: